 In this multiple blog series, we will do a comparative analysis of SAP IAM products, provide in-depth analysis of each product and guide you to choose a product which best fits your organisation.

-Some of the standard functionalities in all SAP products are provisioning, workflow and password reset replication, whereas the distinct traits are Single Sign-on, Directory Services and application development.
+Some of the standard functionalities in SAP security products are provisioning, workflow and password reset replication, whereas the distinct traits are Single Sign-on, Directory Services and application development.
 A comparative analysis of the attributes of leading products has been presented in the table below.

 Critical to making an informed choice of IAM product is to be aware of which technologies are most likely to support and be cost-effective for your existing or transformational business model.
 There are several considerations to be accounted for when deciding an appropriate IAM solution usually categorised into four groups.